jros2300/reservedinstances/README.md

 ```

 Finally, you should configure the bucket name in the application in the Setup tab and select the checkbox to process the DBR.

+Wait two hours after the action to let the system process the first DBR file.

 ## Usage
 You can access the tool using the URL you can find in the output of the Stack.
 You should use the default password you put in the parameters of the Stack (you can left the username blank).